What’s on the MCAT?

 Critical Analysis and Reasoning Skills (CARS)

-Every question in this 90-minute long section is based around a passage.
-There will be a total of 53 questions based around 9 passages with questions to answer after each one.
+Every question in this 90-minute section is based around a passage.
+There will be 53 questions based on 9 passages with questions to answer after each one.
 This section focuses on skills, not knowledge.
 So, to prepare for this section, you need to practice not memorize.
 Timing is key here.
-The AAMC provides an in-depth breakdown of this section here.

 Critical Analysis and Reasoning Skill Breakdown: